ont-app/vocabulary/README.md

 ```
 ...declaring that this namespace is publicly addressable with that IRI, with the prefix 'voc'.

-The namespace for `vann` is also declared as vocabulary.vann in `vocab.core.cljc` file, with this metadata:
+The namespace for `vann` is also declared as vocabulary.vann in the `vocabulary/core.cljc` file, with this metadata:

 ```
 {